Reno 101 / By Carol Wang / February 21, 2017

 Simple open shelving is the least expensive built-in option.
 While most experts don’t calculate costs per additional drawer or door, generally, the more features you include, the higher the overall cost.
 Glass doors or shelves, a floating desk, and lighting all add cost in time and materials.

-The built-in installation above with crown moulding provides a flat profile for a book collection.
+The built-in installation above with crown molding provides a flat profile for a book collection.

 What to keep in mind